Human migration patterns under different scenarios of sea level rise

 - We train convolutional neural networks to estimate population counts from satellite imagery.
 More specifically, we train CNNs that take 1km^2 patches of Landsat 7 satellite images as input, then directly regress how many people live in the area covered by the input image.

-- We train our models using dissagregated Census tract data for 2000, then validate the models both by quantitatively by making predictions for
+- We train our models using dissagregated Census tract data for 2000, and test them on data from 2010.

 The top 8 most confident prediction images from the test set for each class, all of which are correctly classified.
 Notice the types of images that appear from top (highways, few people) to bottom (buildings, many people) further indicated that our deep learning model is learning semantically-relevant features from satellite imagery